conradf7/pymap3d/README.md

 As compared to [PyProj](https://github.com/jswhit/pyproj):

--   PyMap3D does not require anything beyond pure Python + Numpy.
+-   PyMap3D does not require anything beyond pure Python -- not even Numpy is required for basic functions.
 -   PyMap3D API is similar to Matlab Mapping Toolbox, while PyProj's interface is quite distinct
 -   PyMap3D intrinsically handles local coordinate systems such as ENU, while for PyProj ENU requires some [additional